 Mass, Markus and Simo, Erika and Dragon, Stefanie (2003) Erythroid pyrimidine 5'-nucleotidase: cloning, developmental expression, and regulation by cAMP and in vivo hypoxia.
 Blood 102 (12), pp. 4198-4205.

 Full text not available from this repository.

-|Institutions:||Biology, Preclinical Medicine > Institut für Physiologie > Prof. Dr. Rosemarie Baumann|
+|Institutions:||Biology, Preclinical Medicine > Institut für Physiologie > Alumni or Retired > Prof. Dr. Rosemarie Baumann|

-|Subjects:||600 Technology > 610 Medical sciences Medicine|
+|Dewey Decimal Classification:||600 Technology > 610 Medical sciences Medicine|

 |Created at the University of Regensburg:||Unknown|

-|Deposited On:||09 Dec 2010 06:56|
+|Deposited on:||09 Dec 2010 06:56|

-|Last Modified:||09 Dec 2010 06:56|
+|Last modified:||09 Dec 2010 06:56|